Darkhorse03111/Darkhorse03111/README.md

 ### Hi, there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a highly skilled full-stack engineer with 7+ years of solid experience in JavaScript.
+I'm a highly skilled full-stack engineer with 6+ years of solid experience in JavaScript.

-Specialize in responsive web development for startups and small to enterprise-level businesses.
-Ideally, work with React + Node.js + MongoDB, Vue + Laravel + MySQL.<br/>
+Specialize in responsive web development for startups and small to enterprise-level businesses.<br/>
-Creating responsive and effective websites and web applications.<br/>
 Maintaining, optimizing, troubleshooting, and improving websites.

 My passion is creating things that users will love, and engaging with people to improve their products, and I always make sure to bring you upon successive results of highly and creatively qualified results before the project deadline.

+I always love to study new technology, especially is blockchain, web3

 **My areas of expertise include :**